run-llama/llamaindex_aws_ingestion/README.md

 This repository contains the code needed to setup and configure a complete ingestion and retrieval API, deployed to amazon AWS.

-This will give a starting point for scaling your data ingestion to handle large volumes of data.
+This will give a starting point for scaling your data ingestion to handle large volumes of data, as well as learn a bit more about AWS along the way.

 The following tech stack is used:
 - AWS Lambda for ingestion and retrieval with LlamaIndex